-I’ve been spending increasing amounts of time in Sofia with my company, RampTshirts.com.
-In the time I’ve been here I’ve been collecting information for visiting friends that I’ve kept in a private document.
+I’ve been spending increasing amounts of time in Sofia with my company, RampTshirts.com, and am considering spending more time here in the future.
+Since I’ve been visiting here I’ve been collecting information for visiting friends that I’ve kept in a private document.
 I thought it might be worth sharing publicly in case it has use for others.
 Please feel free to add any suggestions in the comments.

 Disclaimer #1 – I’m not responsible if my map links are wrong etc and you end up in the wrong place 😉

 Disclaimer #2 – I’ve not done lots of touristy stuff in the city since I moved here, so I can’t claim this as an exhaustive list.
 TripAdvisor or Lonely Planet are better bets for that!
 I have travelled quite a bit around the country in general though, so can offer recommendations if you want to get out of the city.

 - Programata is the main listings site for what’s on – http://programata.bg/?l=2 – although I find searching for stuff on it really difficult.
 I’m told it’s the best site to use, though.

 - Keep cash on you.
 Card payment isn’t as widely accepted here (although most restaurants etc take them).